 How to get there: From Rockefeller Center, walk .5-mile north along 5th or 6th Avenues to the MoMA, located at 11 W. 53th St.

-Kids under 16 get in free and the MoMA hands out guides for family visits.
+Adult admission is $28 with online tickets.
+Students get in for $15, and kids 16 and younger get in free.
+The MoMA hands out guides for family visits.
 Walk through the gift shop for unique souvenirs.
 After art comes architecture so head to a grand Gothic Cathedral located on 5th Ave.

 St. Patrick’s Cathedral — Third Stop